 The Singapore Art Museum (SAM) is Singapore’s first art museum and home to contemporary art, often hosting exhibitions featuring Singaporean artists and those around the region.
-Given that it is contemporary art, you may find some rather odd things on its front lawn from time to time – I’ve seen things ranging from a giant inflatable bunny to an over-sized desk.
+You can often find some rather odd and eye-catching displays on its front lawn facing Bras Basah Road – I’ve seen everything from a giant inflatable bunny to an over-sized desk.
 It has an annexe building known as 8Q which usually features more video works.

 Bencoolen Street – NAFA Campus 1

-This wall was a bit of a surprise for me to stumble upon when I was searching for the theatre at the Nanyang Academy of Fine Arts.
-It’s just behind the Objectifs gallery and popular restaurant Artichoke in a narrow alleyway.
-It seems more like an organic space for expression rather than one for commissioned works, so I hope this wall continues to stay that way.
+This wall was a bit of a surprise for me to stumble upon when I was searching for the theatre at the Nanyang Academy of Fine Arts (NAFA).
+It’s located just behind the Objectifs Gallery and popular restaurant Artichoke in a narrow alleyway.

 Queen Street – Waterloo Street